slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Social cartography: who's the decision maker, to whom people are speaking and who is speaking.'*

 HOWEVER... don't vow to the gatekeepers.

-> *'Most people are basically afraid of their superiors.
+Most people are basically afraid of their superiors.
 Someone’s position does not make them important.
 You can replace them as quickly as they can replace you.
-It's a business relationship.'*
+It's a business relationship.

 > *'Only the truth is funny.' -- Rick Reynolds*